antefinance/ante-community-tests/TEST_IDEAS.md

 3. Happy test writing!
 See [Writing an Ante Test](https://docs.ante.finance/antev05/for-devs/writing-an-ante-test) for a step-by-step guide.

 ## Test Ideas
-Note: when we say rug, that could imply draining funds, but could also include failure of any guarantee in a meaningful manner
+Note: when we say rug, that could imply draining funds, but could also include failure of any guarantee in a meaningful manner.

 | Test Idea                                               | Status      | Test Writer  |
 | :------------------------------------------------------ | :---------- | :----------- |